jordamill/jordamill.github.io/_posts/2017-1-17-AIMIintro.md

 ---
 layout: post
-title:  Cover-to-Cover: _Artificial Intelligence: A Modern Approach by Stuart Russell and Peter Norvig_
+title:  Cover-to-Cover - _Artificial Intelligence: A Modern Approach by Stuart Russell and Peter Norvig_
 ---

 This is the first post on my new blog and the first in a series of posts as I read Russell and Norvig's 'Artificial Intelligence: A Modern Approach', which I will refer to as AIMI from here on out.
 My plan is to read the book cover-to-cover.
 I'll document my progress here by posting my responses and code for all the exercises in the book.
 The book seems like a thorough survey of Artificial Intelligence and I am hoping it will provide me with a rigorous foundation for future work in the field.